 (Do not write the identity of author(s) or affiliation in the manuscript to ensure a double blind review process.
 The identity of author(s) is written on the title page in a separate file and included in the supplement file in OJS submission)

 Abstract.
-Heuristic and cognitive biases in Indonesia have caused tax compliance issues, as public prejudice leads to tax avoidance and overconfidence among authorities results in less effective tax policies.
-The purpose of this study is to investigate the use of heuristics and cognitive biases in tax decision-making by individuals and businesses.
-This study examines the use of heuristics and cognitive biases in tax decision-making, selecting 25 recent research articles from scientific journals.
-The research shows that the use of heuristics in tax decision-making can lead to biases and errors among both individual taxpayers and professionals.
-To mitigate this issue, it is important to adopt a comprehensive approach that includes educational initiatives, integration of advanced technology, establishment of structured decision-making processes, promotion of interdisciplinary collaboration, and fostering a culture of critical analysis within tax-related organizations.
+Heuristic and cognitive biases in Indonesia have caused tax compliance issues, as public prejudice leads to tax avoidance, and overconfidence among authorities results in less effective tax policies.
+This study aims to investigate the use of heuristics and cognitive biases in tax decision-making by individuals and businesses.
+It examined tax decision-making using heuristics and cognitive biases in tax decision-making, selecting 25 recent research articles from scientific journals.
+The research shows that using heuristics can lead to biases and errors among individual taxpayers and professionals.
+To mitigate this issue, adopting a comprehensive approach that includes educational initiatives, integration of advanced technology, establishment of structured decision-making processes, promotion of interdisciplinary collaboration, and fostering a culture of critical analysis within tax-related organizations is important.
 Therefore, addressing biases driven by heuristics in tax decision-making requires a combination of educational efforts, technological advancements, and cooperative and interdisciplinary efforts to enhance the accuracy and efficiency of decision-making.

 Keywords: cognitive biases, heuristics, psychological factors, tax decision-making